Here is a very simple guide to how much tax you will have to pay and when. We’ll also show you what you must do and how you must do it.

 What about other income?

-Yes, you do pay tax on other income you may have.
+Yes, you may pay tax on other income you may have.
 So, for example, tax applies on:

 - Income from business activities